jdjakub/phd-thesis/all-tech-dims.md

 ## Relations
 - *Conceptual structure* (Section\ \ref{conceptual-structure}): In many cases, the factoring of complexity follows the conceptual structure of the programming system.
-- *Flattening and factoring* (Section\ \ref{examples-flattening-and-factoring}): One typically automates the thing at the lowest level in one's factoring (by making the lowest level a thing that exists outside of the program---in a system or a library)
+- *Flattening and factoring* (Section\ \ref{examples-flattening-and-factoring-of-commonality}): One typically automates the thing at the lowest level in one's factoring (by making the lowest level a thing that exists outside of the program---in a system or a library)

 # Errors